varnishcache/varnish-devicedetect/README.rst

 * http://deviceatlas.com/ (commercial)
 * http://openddr.org/ (free)

-Varnish Software has a commercial offering for Deviceatlas lookup VMOD.
-Contact sales@varnish-software.com for inquiries and quotes.
+Varnish Software has a commercial offering for DeviceAtlas lookup VMOD.
+Contact
+<sales@varnish-software.com> for inquiries and quotes.
 Read more at:

     https://www.varnish-cache.org/vmod/deviceatlas-mobile-detection